pheztech/SwiftyHelper/README.md

 ## License

-Private Licence.
+MIT Licence.
 See the LICENSE file for more info.